-Pool water chemistry, is very important when it comes to swimming pool care.
-However it can be a serious health threat to some of your bathers.
-Irrespective of our efforts to maintain good pool water quality, many of our pool and spa users can become very ill from some of the pool and spa chemicals that are used in the industry.
+Irrespective of our efforts to maintain good swimming pool water quality, many of our pool and spa users can become very ill from some of the pool and spa chemicals that are used in the industry.

 Many of these pool bathers can not be in the chemically treated water for too long.
 Because they are highly sensitive to the pool chemicals used for sanitation of the water.

-As a pool operator/manager, I get a lot of calls from folks prior to their vacation, requesting information on the type of pool chemicals we use for our sanitation process.
+As a pool operator/manager, I get a lot of calls from folks prior to their vacation, requesting information on the type of pool chemicals (mainly chlorine) we use for our sanitation process.

-They simply want to know if our facilities is safe enough from them to use.
-As we will see, not all are related to micro organisms (pathogens) or swimming pool contamination.
+They simply want to know if our swimming pools are safe enough for them to use with the chlorine level while they are on vacation.
+As we will see, not all illnesses are related to micro organisms (pathogens) or swimming pool contamination.

-As I mentioned earlier, we have received calls from individuals or representatives of individuals coming on vacation, inquiring about the type of pool or spa chemicals used in our sanitation process.
-They know that prolong exposure to certain disinfectant chemicals and their by products, can cause them to become ill.
+As I mentioned earlier, we have received calls from individuals or representatives of individuals coming on vacation, inquiring about the type of pool and spa chemicals used in our sanitation process.
+They know that prolong exposure to certain disinfecting chemicals and their by products, can cause them to become ill.

 Some of these recreational water illnesses that are cause for health concerns include:

-To safe guard your bathers from bromine itch requires you as the pool operator to:
+To safe guard the swimmers of your swimming pool from bromine itch require you as the pool operator to:

 The ammonia compounds then reacts with the chlorine residual present in the water.

 As a result of this reaction, chloramines are developed.